limbo-works/Limbo.Umbraco.Boolean/README.md

 ### Installation

-The Umbraco 10 version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.Boolean/3.0.4).
+The Umbraco 13 version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.Boolean/13.0.0).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.Boolean --version 3.0.4
+dotnet add package Limbo.Umbraco.Boolean --version 13.0.0
 ```

 or the older NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.Boolean -Version 3.0.4
+Install-Package Limbo.Umbraco.Boolean -Version 13.0.0
 ```

+**Umbraco 10-12**
+For the Umbraco 10-12 version of this package, see the [**v2/main**](https://github.com/limbo-works/Limbo.Umbraco.Boolean/tree/v10/main) branch instead.

 **Umbraco 9**
 For the Umbraco 9 version of this package, see the [**v2/main**](https://github.com/limbo-works/Limbo.Umbraco.Boolean/tree/v2/main) branch instead.